investindex/Index/README.md

 &nbsp;

+## Common indices

+When reading business news in outlets like _The Wall Street Journal_, you'll often read about changes in different indices.
+The most widely reported in the US are the S&P 500, the Dow Jones Industrial Average (DJIA), and the Nasdaq Composite (often shortened to the Nasdaq).
+As described above, the S&P 500 is a decent representation of US stocks, but for a more comprehensive view, you could observe the movements of an ETF like [VTI](https://investor.vanguard.com/investment-products/etfs/profile/vti), Vanguard's total US stock ETF.
+The easiest way to view price changes is with a third-party website or app like [Yahoo!
+Finance](https://finance.yahoo.com/quote/VTI).

+The [Nasdaq Composite](https://en.wikipedia.org/wiki/Nasdaq_Composite) and the [Dow Jones Industrial Average](https://en.wikipedia.org/wiki/Dow_Jones_Industrial_Average), sometimes called the Dow or Dow 30, are not good representations of anything.
+Their movements are reported chiefly due to their historical significance.
+The Dow was first published in 1896.
+A few well-known indices in other countries are the [FTSE 100](https://en.wikipedia.org/wiki/FTSE_100_Index) in the UK, the [DAX](https://en.wikipedia.org/wiki/DAX) in Germany, and the [Nikkei](https://en.wikipedia.org/wiki/Nikkei_225) in Japan.

+For the purpose of investing in funds, it's impractical to invest separately in many countries.
+So there are broader indices, such as the FTSE Global All Cap Index.
+This index is tracked by [VT](https://investor.vanguard.com/investment-products/etfs/profile/vt), Vanguard's total world stock ETF.

+&nbsp;

 ## Investing is easy now

 Investing in the stock market used to mean accepting a heavy burden of fees.
 Many mutual funds had a large fee upon purchasing or selling shares.
 A fee of 8% was typical: you would pay 8% of your investment for the privilege of investing the other 92%.
 Expense ratios used to be much higher, at least 1%.
 Commissions for purchasing individual stocks were high: it was common decades ago to pay your broker 1% of the value of the shares you were purchasing (or an expensive flat fee).
 And you had to buy shares in multiples of 100, or face even higher commissions.
 The need to buy at least 100 shares of each company meant that building a diversified portfolio of stocks on your own required already having a lot of money.